 How to Draw Animals: A Giraffe Portrait

-This is a summary of a step-by-step guide I wrote in another post.
-If you want to read the full post and learn how to edit your image with Pixlr.com for free, you should check it out.
+This is a summary of a step-by-step tutorial I wrote in another post.
+If you want to read the full post and learn how to edit your image with Pixlr.com you should check it out.

 I’m my own worst enemy when it comes to the quality of my reference photos.
 I know what I want but forget how to use the camera!
 I’m always leaving it in the wrong settings.
 Like this one…